Skip to main content

 • “Someone else already mentioned this and I agree, the soundtrack is just awful.”

-• “Overall, it feels rushed both in terms of how fast we get from one scene to another and in terms of development, as it feels like someone wrote the script in one sitting, added two sounds and two soundtracks, and published it.”
+• “Overall it feels rushed both in terms of how fast we get from a scene to another and in terms of development, as it feels like someone wrote the script in one sitting after getting arts, added two sounds in, two soundtracks, and published it.”

-• “What makes me sad is that some of the music (attributed to Kevin MacLeod) is actually really good in places, but the overall execution leaves much to be desired.”
+• “What makes me sad is that some of the music (attributed to Kevin MacLeod) is actually really good in places, and the pixel art style, whilst not wholly unique nowadays, actually does look quite good, and very much reminiscent of 'Papers, Please', which I get the impression this game wishes it was.”

 • graphics

-The graphics of the game are characterized by a pixel art style that, while not entirely unique, is well-executed and reminiscent of titles like 'Papers, Please.'
-The visuals complement the game's narrative-driven approach, appealing more to fans of storytelling than traditional gamers.
-Overall, the graphics are considered decent and fitting for the game's creative blend of storytelling and visual design.
+The graphics of the game are characterized by a pixel art style that, while not entirely unique, is well-executed and reminiscent of titles like 'Papers, Please'.
+The visuals complement the game's narrative-driven approach, appealing more to fans of storytelling and visual novels than to hardcore gamers.
+Overall, the graphics are considered decent and fitting for the game's creative blend of storytelling and gameplay.

 • “That short game is more like a creative blend of graphic creation with a fictional story, and it is prepared for you more like for a book reader or a movie geek, rather than a very serious gamer.”